 financial aid package

-After you are accepted to college and complete the FAFSA and any other required forms, you receive a financial aid package.
+After you are accepted, you may want to know how to pay for college?
+The answer lies in your financial aid package!
+You need to complete the Free Application For Student Aid (FAFSA) to receive one though.
 The Department of Education has tried to standardize financial aid packages by creating the Shopping Sheet Template, and roughly 3,300 schools use this template.
 The financial aid package breaks down the total cost of attendance, grants and scholarships offered, net costs, work offered, loans offered, and other options.
 Even if a college does not use the Shopping Sheet Template, its financial aid package still shows similar items to help to look for when paying for college.

 *Recommended amounts shown here.
 Your may be eligible for a different amounts.
 Contact your financial aid

 (As calculated by the institution using information reported on the FAFSA or to your institution.)

 *Parents or students may qualify to receive up to $2,500 by claming the American Opportunity Tax Credit on their tax return during the following calender year

 This shows what the college thinks it will cost for the student to attend.
 This can take into account items such as travel expenses, room and board, and books and supplies.